yegor256/blog/_posts/2014/jun/2014-06-01-aop-aspectj-java-method-logging.md

 `around()` inside.
 The aspect is annotated with `@Aspect` and advice is annotated with `@Around`.
 As discussed above, these annotations are just markers in `.class` files.
-They don't do anything except provide some meta-information to those w ho are interested in runtime.
+They don't do anything except provide some meta-information to those who are interested in runtime.

 Annotation `@Around` has one parameter, which &mdash; in this case &mdash;
 says that the advice should be applied to a method if: